riceissa/issarice.com/pages/comments.md

     > Let’s be totally honest here: anyone worthwhile leaving a comment should do so on their own blog.
 Very few read blog comments anyway.
 I’m sorry, but it’s true.
 Commenting is a facade.
 It makes you think you have a voice.
 You don’t.
 Get your own blog and write how you really feel on your own site.

+    This is related to my idea of treating comments as their own post.

 - [Copyblogger](http://www.copyblogger.com/removing-blog-comments/):

     > If you’re going to put the work in to articulate your thoughts, to make